Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Problem Setting

 \section{Problem Setting}

-Our method integrates into a standard grid-based fluid solver for the incompressible Euler equations that uses operator splitting \cite{Stam1999,Bridson2015}.
-We adopt a node-based level set representation for solid objects, which leads to simple marching squares/cubes cut-cells.
-For cut-cell pressure projection, we use the staggered, weighted Poisson stencil approach of \citet{Batty2007} with face-area (finite volume) weights \cite{Ng2009}.
-For velocity (self-)advection, we use a basic semi-Lagrangian approach for simplicity.
-We trace particle trajectories using third order Runge Kutta.
+We build on a standard staggered grid-based fluid solver for the incompressible Euler equations \cite{Fedkiw2001,Bridson2015}.
+We represent solids using node-based level sets, leading to simple marching cubes cut-cells, and assume that all solids are static.
+For cut-cell pressure projection, we use the finite volume Poisson stencil of \citet{Ng2009}.
+For velocity advection, we use semi-Lagrangian backtracing with multilinear interpolation and third-order Runge-Kutta, except where noted.

 We develop a new velocity interpolant for use during advection,